 The input capacitor reduces the surge current drawn from the input supply and the switching noise from the device.
-The input capacitor impedance at the switching frequency should be less than the input source impedance to prevent high frequency switching current from passing through the input.
-Ceramic capacitors with X5R or X7R dielectrics are recommended for their low ESR and small temperature coefficients.
-For most applications, a 4.7μF capacitor is sufficient.
+The input capacitor impedance at the switching frequency should be less than the input source impedance to prevent high-frequency-switching current from passing through the input.
+Use ceramic capacitors with X5R or X7R dielectrics for their low ESRs and small temperature coefficients.
+For most applications, a $4.7\mu F$ capacitor will sufficient.